-Children as young as three have needed hospital care in Lincolnshire due to the effects of synthetic cannabinoids—the drug commonly known as ‘spice’ or ‘mamba’.
+Children as young as three have needed hospital care in Lincolnshire after taking synthetic cannabinoids—the drug commonly known as ‘spice’ or ‘mamba’.

-Data released to LSJ News as part of a freedom of information request to United Lincolnshire Hospitals Trust, shows a total of 363 hospitalisations in the county since 2015 were attributed to the so called ‘zombie drug’.
+A Freedom of Information request to United Lincolnshire Hospitals Trust revealed a total of 363 hospitalisations in the county since 2015.

-Most shocking were the admissions of a three-year-old girl to Boston Pilgrim Hospital in 2015, and a 3-year-old boy in 2017.
+Most shocking were the admissions of a three-year-old girl to Boston Pilgrim Hospital in 2015, and a three-year-old boy in 2017.

 Overall, there were 51 cases involving young people aged 18 and under.